-I was standing at the edge of the Venetian harbor in Chania before the city woke up, camera on a tripod, watching the lighthouse slowly emerge from a deep blue predawn sky.
+Later on that same trip, I stood at the edge of the Venetian harbor in Chania before the city woke up, camera on a tripod, watching the lighthouse slowly emerge from a deep blue predawn sky.
 The water was flat and perfectly still, the reflections of the old stone buildings mirror-sharp.
 Fishing boats rocked gently at their moorings.
 Nobody else was there.
+In that quiet, I understood something else about this island: Crete rewards the patient and the early.
+It gives its best light, its quietest streets, its most honest version of itself to those who show up before the crowds arrive.

 Crete is Greece's largest island, and it earns that distinction.
 This is not Santorini or Mykonos.
 There are no whitewashed cliffs above a caldera and no package-tour convenience.
 Crete is wilder, more complex, and more rewarding than any of the more famous Greek islands.
 The landscapes shift dramatically from west to east: from the Venetian harbor and pink sand beaches of the west, through the gorges and white mountains of the interior, to the palm-fringed beaches and Minoan ruins of the east.
 You can spend two weeks here and still feel like you have only scratched the surface.